 - Restrict paths that binaries can be executed from to local non-removable media sources where possible.

-In order not to turn this book into application or protocol specific manual – and because much better manuals have been written by military organizations already, I will just leave 4 links on the topic here:
+In order not to turn this book into an application or protocol-specific manual – and because much better manuals have been written by military organizations already, I will just leave 4 links on the topic here:

 The Australian Government Department of Defense has also published a short paper on application whitelisting, located here: http://www.asd.gov.au/publications/protect/Application_Whitelisting.pdf – it’s not a stellar one, but nonetheless is useful (in my opinion, the most useful part of that document are the two links at the bottom of it).

 It goes hand in hand with their page for Mitigation Strategies, located at http://www.asd.gov.au/infosec/mitigationstrategies.htm

 The sister page of NSA on mitigation strategies is located at https://www.nsa.gov/ia/mitigation_guidance/ – and it also includes guidance on mitigating targeted malware at https://www.nsa.gov/ia/_files/factsheets/Defending_Against_Destructive_Malware.pdf

 One question I keep asking myself: if http://support.microsoft.com/kb/2532445 has been out for four years, why none of the papers listed before – NSA, Australian – mention it?
 Do they want you to believe AppLocker is safe without this hotfix, to be able to bypass it?
 In any case.
 You got the proper implementation here, with one exception. http://www.wilderssecurity.com/threads/circumventing-srp-and-applocker-by-design-with-sandbox_inert-new-process.291593/page-3 is still not fixed.